 The filling is not overly sweet.
 I used xanthan and guar gum to firm up the custard.
 Additional egg yolks might work as well.

 The easiest way to combine filling ingredients for this low carb key lime pie is to process them together in a food processor.
-I suppose a blender would work just as well.
+I suppose a blender or electric mixer would work just as well.